-Finding the best camera is a balancing act – considering features, specs, budget and, if you’re buying used, condition ratings and resellers.
-With so many factors, the opportunities are endless to build a kit bag personalised to your needs.
+Finding the best camera is a balancing act.
+You need to take into account features, specs, budget and, if you’re buying used, condition ratings and resellers.
+With so many factors, the opportunities are endless to build a kit bag personalized to your needs.

 Gareth is the Warehouse Manager at MPB, the online platform for used photo and video kit.

 Budget is king

 Most camera specialists will recommend maxing out your budget to get the best model.
 If you want to get more for your money, purchase an older flagship model.
 The good news is that camera technology has been around for centuries and buying a 10-year-old camera is not the same as downgrading to an older iPhone.

 In fact, older camera models and lenses make better starter kit.
 Since there are fewer ‘modern’ features, it helps you get to grips with the basics quickly.
 However, if you want to make the most of your budget, buy your kit second hand.
 Nowadays you don’t have to buy directly from manufacturers, and there are resellers with teams of technical experts dedicated to testing used cameras.

 Previously popular models can be a steal when buying used, since there are so many on the market it drives the price down.
 A great example is the Canon EOS 5D and Nikon D7XX series, which are well loved by both beginners and professionals across the world.

 Building a camera set-up should be viewed in two parts, the lens and the body.
 The quality of your image is largely dependent on your lens, so make sure to factor this in when splitting your budget.

 If budget is an issue, go for a body that allows you to use an interchangeable lens so you can trade up once you can afford something higher quality.
 Nikon’s F-Mount and Canon’s EF-Mount lens series have been produced for decades giving access to a range of equipment that can be traded in and upgraded.